shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 **Impact:**

--   **Increased transparency:** Citizens will have easy access to timely, reliable data, fostering informed decision-making and participation.
+-   **Increased transparency:** Citizens will have easy access to timely, reliable data, leading to informed decision-making and participation.

 -   **Improved accountability:** Municipalities will be held accountable for data availability, promoting responsible governance and service delivery.